30x – stories about us

 Part of the Photobookshow C, Create Studios, Brighton, UK, 2012 / photobookshow.co.uk

-Motto Distribution took the book for sale in Berlin
+Motto Distribution took the book for their distribution in Berlin